Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Third, a lack of cooperation, failure or refusal to abide by the rules, may lead to further Court appearances, and other sanctions.

 A common violation of Probation is failure to follow the Probation rules.
 Your Probation Officer will warn you if you are not following the rules.
 If you fail to follow the rules in spite of the warning, your Probation Officer may charge you with "Violation of Probation" and you will have to appear before the Judge.

 Violating the law is another form of probation violation.
 If you violate the law and are formally charged, you may be placed in the Juvenile Center pending further Court proceedings.
 You could be required to attend a program designed to assist you in making better choices and avoiding further trouble.
 You could also be removed from your home to some type of treatment facility depending on the seriousness of the charge or violation.

 Yes.
 The law requires your file to remain in the Family Division of the Court until you have reached 30 years of age.
 At the time, the record can be expunged.
 However, certain life or criminal traffic offenses can never be set aside.

-You can contact the Navigator program, a free service which will help you access resources in the community to assist your child/family in dealing with mental health and behavioral issues.
+You can contact the Children's Mobile Intensive Crisis Team which will help you access resources in the community to assist your child/family in dealing with mental health and behavioral issues.
+View the Riverwood Center Children's Mobile Intensive Crisis Team pamphlet (PDF).
 Contact the Juvenile Division Intake Manager at 269-983-7111 Ext.
 8354.